Jean Smith (baseball)

-Jean Smith entered the All-American Girls Professional Baseball League in 1948, beginning her career at outfield and later doubling as a reliever until the final season of play in 1954.
+Smith entered the All-American Girls Professional Baseball League in 1948, beginning her career at outfield and later doubling as a reliever until the final season of play in 1954.
 Regarded as a disciplined hitter and a daring base runner, she posted a robust .334 on-base percentage and a 1.77 walk-to-strikeout ratio, while utilizing her speed to snatch 194 stolen bases in 567 career games.
 A member of a championship team, she also played in five out of seven possible playoffs.

-AAGPBL career
+Baseball career

 In 1947 Smith attended a tryout of the All-American Girls Professional Baseball League in Grand Rapids, Michigan.
 After being selected at a try-out camp in Grand Rapids I was sent a contract in the mail for me to sign and also to be signed with consent with my parents or guardian.
 Both my parents gave me their permission, she recalled.
 For her career, Smith was able to play well in all three outfield positions, mainly at center field.
 She then attended the 1948 spring training in Opa-locka, Florida, and was assigned to the Kenosha Comets.

 Smith was sent to the Fort Wayne Daisies during the 1948 midseason, just in time for playoffs, but Fort Wayne lost the first round to the Rockford Peaches, four games to one.
 She batted a combined .168 average with 36 runs and 22 runs batted in in 104 games.

 In 1949 Smith also was used as a relief pitcher, because Daisies manager Dick Bass thought he had a hard fastball and a good curve.
 I was a thrower and not a pitcher, she admitted.
 In that season, she collected a 3.38 earned run average in eight innings of work while playing 25 games at outfield.
 Fort Wayne advanced again to the playoffs, losing to the Grand Rapids Chicks in the best-of-three first round series.

 Smith opened 1950 with the Peoria Redwings.
 She finished with a 2–0 record and a 1.80 ERA in four relief appearances.
 As a hitter, she went 58–for–267 (.217) with 36 runs and 14 RBI in 89 games, including 10 doubles and three triples, while stealing 12 bases.

 Smith had her first good season in 1951, collecting a .233 average with 10 doubles and 38 stolen bases, driving in 30 runs while scoring 50 times in 93 games.
 She made 18 appearances on the mound, posting a 7–7 record and a 2.92 ERA in a career-high 111 innings.